Pollock: As food

 Atlantic pollock is largely considered to be a whitefish.
 Traditionally a popular source of food in some countries, such as Norway, in the United Kingdom it has previously been largely consumed as a cheaper and versatile alternative to cod and haddock.
 However, in recent years, pollock has become more popular due to overfishing of cod and haddock.
-It can now be found in most supermarkets as fresh fillets or prepared freezer items.
+It can be found in most supermarkets as fresh fillets or prepared freezer items.
 For example, it is used minced in fish fingers or as an ingredient in imitation crab meat and is commonly used to make fish and chips.

+Because of its slightly grey colour, pollock is often prepared, as in Norway, as fried fish balls, or if juvenile-sized, breaded with oatmeal and fried, as in Shetland.
+Year-old fish are traditionally split, salted, and dried over a peat hearth in Orkney, where their texture becomes wooden.
+Coalfish can also be salted and smoked and achieve a salmon-like orange color (although it is not closely related to the salmon), as is the case in Germany, where the fish is commonly sold as Seelachs ("sea salmon").